Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 21 November 2024 12.26.54 UTC
+- WIB: Kamis, 21 November 2024 13.35.01 UTC
-- WITA: Kamis, 21 November 2024 13.26.54 UTC
+- WITA: Kamis, 21 November 2024 14.35.01 UTC
-- WIT: Kamis, 21 November 2024 14.26.54 UTC
+- WIT: Kamis, 21 November 2024 15.35.01 UTC

 Kutipan Inspiratif:
-"Why are we, as a nation so obsessed with foreign things?
-Is it a legacy of our colonial years?
-We want foreign television sets.
-We want foreign shirts.
-We want foreign technology.
-Why this obsession with everything imported?"
+"Everybody is a genius.
+But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."

-Kategori: technology
+Kategori: inspirational